Eligibility and Funding Allocations

 Eligible operating projects include capacity building activities that improve efficiency or effectiveness, municipal services, planning activities, and assistance to non-profit organizations.
 Repairs and maintenance of administration buildings, rehabilitation of capital assets, and a wider variety of small capital projects are also eligible.
 Refer to the 2018 capital and operating guidelines for a detailed list of eligible projects, available on the Program Resources page.

-MSI funding is allocated annually and paid to municipalities following legislative approval of the provincial budget; submission of sufficient project applications; and submission and/or certification of Statement of Funding and Expenditures.
+MSI funding is allocated and paid to municipalities following legislative approval of the program budget; submission of sufficient project applications; and submission and/or certification of Statement of Funding and Expenditures.

-For 2017, just over $1.2 billion will be allocated under the MSI program.
+For 2018, $668 million will be allocated under the MSI program.
 Of this total, $30 million will be applied to operating priorities.
 The remainder will be applied to qualifying capital projects.
-The capital funding includes $331 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).
+The capital funding includes $344 million in funding previously provided under the Basic Municipal Transportation Grant (BMTG).

 - MSI funding is based on municipal populations, education property tax requisitions and kilometres of local roads and includes base funding for all municipalities and Sustainable Investment funding for municipalities with limited local assessment bases.